savonet/book/technology.md

 At this point, we should also indicate that there is a subtlety in the way we measure volume (and loundness).
-It can either be measured _linearly_, i.e. we indicate the amplification coefficient by which we should multiply the sound, or in _decibels_.
+It can either be measured _linearly_, i.e. we indicate the amplification coefficient by which we should multiply the sound, or in _decibels_\index{decibel}.
 The reason for having the two is that the first is more mathematically pleasant, whereas the second is closer to the way we perceive the sound.
 The relationship between linear _l_ and decibel _d_ measurements is not easy, the formulas relating the two are _d_=20 log~10~(_l_) and